jukefr/readme-manager/README.md

 ```

 ## Example
-You can check out the current templates I use for my project (including this very readme) [over here](https://code.eutychia.org/kay/readme-templates).
+You can check out the current templates I use for my project (including this readme) [over here](https://code.eutychia.org/kay/readme-templates).

 ## Templating
 When you bootstrap the templates forlder, 3 examples files will be create for you :